tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

       </div>
     </div>

 4. Navigate to `<http://localhost:8000/apps/earth-engine/>`_ and verify that the title "Resource" and three media elements with images appear in the panel on the top right.
+At this point things may look  a bit messy with images overlapping.
+We'll take care of these issues in a later step.
+For now, we'll focus on developing the structure of the page.

 7. Create Get Started Panel Content
 ===================================